-Every year, 12 million girls are forced into marriage.
+Every year, 12 million girls under 18 are married.
 Child marriage is a serious human rights violation and harmful practice that occurs across the globe.
 Not only does child marriage cut short a girl’s education, but also it increases her risk of physical and sexual abuse, as well as health problems.

 It won’t be an easy feat – but ending child marriage is possible if parents, communities, governments and donors work together to change the story for millions.

 Through Plan International’s many years of work to end child marriage around the world, we encounter stories from current and former child brides – 15-year-old Latifa from Tanzania was one of them.